I sit on my back patio with a fresh, steaming cup of coffee.

 As usual, there are only 3 eggs in there.
 Someone is not pulling their weight, and I have my suspicions which lady it is..

 I take the eggs, making sure that I close the gate on their enclosure, then put their delicious fresh eggs into the kitchen.
 I head back to my now extremely cold coffee.

 I contemplate microwaving it, but before I make up my mind I hear a squark and a squeal.

 Houdini has nothing on our lovely lady “Cluck Norris”.
 She has once again managed to get out of her enclosure, and into the neighbours yard.

 I hear the 3 year old next door giggling and chatting to our little Clucky as she chases her around their yard.

-I put my coffee down once again, and head over to the neighbours house with the fresh eggs as an apology/peace offering.
+I put my coffee down once again, and head over to the neighbours house with a basket of fresh eggs as an apology/peace offering.

 Holding Cluck Norris/Houdini I inspect her wings.
 Yep, still clipped.

 I do not know how she manages to get out of her enclosure and into the neighbours yard on a weekly basis, yet here we are again.

 On my way back to the chicken coop (again) I spot something out of the corner of my eye.